 Accumulative 50% minimum Yes Additional assessment

 Assessment DetailPractical tests (Total of 30%): 3 practical tests will occur over the year (weighted at 10% for the first, 10% for the second and 10% for the third practical test), during standard practical times.

 Practicals tests are also formative assessment items as students receive feedback on their current level of knowledge and receive an indication of areas where they need to improve.

-Major project (Total of 15%): Students will complete a major project throughout the year, which is presented in the 2nd semester.
+Major project (Total of 25%): Students will complete a major project throughout the year, which is presented in the 2nd semester.
 Tutorial slots will be used throughout the course for project work development and opportunities exist for students to gain feedback throughout the course.
 The project comprises of 2 parts:

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.